Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 In other words, just like her captain, the ship was full of quirks and deathworlder lateral thinking.
 Dog’s seat on the flight deck was lined with a deep-pile shaggy brown carpet and he’d installed a seatbelt that crossed his chest diagonally, strung with metal boxes that had no apparent function.
 When Vakno had commented on this, Dog had simply laughed and made a strange roaring or growling noise.

-“I just wish I remembered to buy those plastic *’dinosaurs’* last time I was home,” he’d added.
+"I just wish I remembered to buy those plastic *’dinosaurs’* last time I was home," he’d added.

 All in all, Dog was very strange...but his ship was *fast.* The journey out of Elder Space had taken far less time than the trip inwards aboard *Negotiable Curiosity.* Still, it was plenty of time for Vakno to decide what she was going to do.